 In other words, just under their current cheekline.

 Cheekline style is partially determined by face shape.
 People with rounder faces generally look better with a straight cheekline running from the tip of their sideburn to the corner of their mouth.
 In contrast, people with a more angular or well-defined jawline actually look better with a downwards curve to their cheekline.

 If dipping into your cheekline a little would actually get rid of some thin patches of your beard, it may be worth trying out.

-Be sure to define the border well using a straight razor, a safety razor or an electric shaver.
+Be sure to define the border well using a razor or an electric shaver.
 Making the cheekline more pronounced will shape the beard nicely and even make it look denser from certain angles.

 These simple cheekline tricks could work wonders for a patchy stubble beard if your distribution of patchiness is in the appropriate places.

 This is most likely the one you really didn’t want to hear.
 I can already hear the screams of “this isn’t a patchy stubble tip, trick or hack!”

 But the reason I’m including it here is that uneven hair distribution can often correct itself as you get older.